-The Polygon Coin Network boosts blockchain speed and reduces fees by working with Ethereum.
+The Polygon Matic Coin Network boosts blockchain speed and reduces fees by working with Ethereum.
 The MATIC token powers it, making it a popular choice for developers and projects.

 The Polygon Coin Network helps Ethereum by making it faster and cheaper to use.
 Ethereum is a popular blockchain, but it can sometimes be slow and expensive when a lot of people are using it at once.
 The Polygon Coin Network fixes these problems by using a Layer 2 solution.
 This means it works on top of Ethereum to make it more efficient.